-- understand what is considered typical and atypical swallowing function
+- Participants will be able to understand what is considered typical and atypical swallowing function.

-- identify the speech and feeding therapist role as part of the pediatric swallowing and feeding team
+- Participants will be able to identify the speech and feeding therapist role as part of the pediatric swallowing and feeding team.

-- conduct and present a basic swallowing and feeding assessment
+- Participants will be able to conduct and present a basic swallowing and feeding assessment.

-- apply 3 therapeutic techniques to facilitate improved feeding and swallowing function and safety
+- Participants will be able to apply 3 therapeutic techniques to facilitate improved feeding and swallowing function and safety.

 Colette Ellis M.Ed., CCC-SLP, BCS-S is a Board Certified Specialist in Swallowing and Swallowing Disorders with over 35 years of clinical experience.
 She specializes in adult and pediatric dysphagia, neurogenic, voice and traumatic brain injury, as well as oral placement, feeding and speech therapy for clients and patients of all ages . . . more